peekbehind/peekbehind-ghost-format/documentation/format.md

 with an array for each user activity that starts with these values.
 Multiple levels of nesting are allowed.

+Custom fields and Activity Details allow to store any type of value, including objects and arrays to group multiple values.
+To avoid ambiguity, arrays stored in these fields are not treated like the start of a nested record and thus common values found in these fields are never considered for the introduction of an extra level of nesting.

 Fields
 ------